eventh/kpro9/CSjark/docs/user/config.rst

 	  - size: "size of the buffer"

 Example:
-The example below shows an example with BER\footnote{Basic Encoding Rules}, which av 4 trailers with a size of 6 bytes.
+The example below shows an example with BER [#]_, which av 4 trailers with a size of 6 bytes.

+.. [#] Basic Encoding Rules

 ::

 	trailers: